Updated November 2017

 Analysis and Test Results

-Reliability and effectiveness are related, but are slightly different; there are a few different sub-headings that fall under this category.
+Reliability and effectiveness are related, but are slightly different; there are a few different sub-headings that fall into this category.

-: This measures what the treatment system actually eliminates.
+: This measures what the treatment system eliminates.

 Systems That Treat Viruses